tahoe-lafs/pycryptopp/README.rst

 BOOK REVIEW
 -----------

-If you are not already acquainted with how to use modern cryptography, buy a copy of Ferguson, Schneier, and Kohno "Cryptography Engineering" and read it.
+If you are not already acquainted with how to use modern cryptography, read Ferguson, Schneier, and Kohno “Cryptography Engineering”.
 It is easy going and will increase your understanding greatly.

 ACKNOWLEDGEMENTS
 ----------------